 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the Consolidated Management Report and the Responsibility Statement of the Directors and Management of the Company, which are presented in pages 4 to 12, and the supplementary information included on pages 94 to 95 presented for the purpose of additional analysis, but does not include the consolidated financial statements and our auditor's report thereon.
+The other information comprises the information included in the Consolidated Management Report and the Responsibility Statement of the Directors and management of the Company in accordance with the Transparency Law of the Directors and Management of the Company, which are presented in pages 4 to 11, and the supplementary information included in pages 88 to 89 presented for the purpose of additional analysis, but does not include the consolidated financial statements and our auditor's report thereon.